-Wonder why you’d need a specification and what the benefits would be?
+Wonder why you’d need technical specifications and what the benefits would be?
 For a start let’s figure out the definition itself.

 Technical specification or documentation is a document that every project or product manager must write before starting the actual software development.
 It has a set of requirements for the product in order for it to work as it was meant to be.
 This list of requirements has to be met before the development is complete.

-Making your requirements clear, there’s no room for confusion or doubt.
+Making your requirements clear leaves no room for confusion or doubt.

 We’ve got 10 key reasons as to why you shouldn’t skimp when it comes to specifications:

-- The whole team which works on a particular project can use the documentation as a reference to understand how features should work.
+- The whole team that’s designated to a project can use the documentation as a reference to understand how features should work.

-- The Project Manager will be able to plan the work easily, create features that can be implemented right out of the documentation.
+- The Project Manager will be able to plan the work efficiently and create features that can be implemented right out of the documentation.

 - Quality Assurance engineers can test an application following the documentation.

-- Features are specified in the document and can’t be lost or forgotten.
+- Features are specified in the document and can’t get lost or overlooked.

-- A technical requirement document empowers the team to come to a mutual understanding.
+- A technical requirements document empowers the team to find common ground.

 - If a project is really big it gets developed over a few years.
 Therefore you may need to know how a particular feature implemented a few years ago works.